 $ANSIBLE_VAULT is the only valid file format id.
 This is used to identify files that are vault encrypted (via vault.is_encrypted_file()).

-The second field (1.1) is the vault format version.
-All supported versions of ansible will currently default to ‘1.1’.
+1.X) is the vault format version.
+All supported versions of ansible will currently default to ‘1.1’ or ‘1.2’ if a labeled vault-id is supplied.

 The ‘1.0’ format is supported for reading only (and will be converted automatically to the ‘1.1’ format on write).
 The format version is currently used as an exact string compare only (version numbers are not currently ‘compared’).